Crime in Alabama

-This article is about crime in the U.S. state of Alabama.

 Crime rates in Alabama overall have declined by 17% since 2005.
 Trends in crime within Alabama have largely been driven by a reduction in property crime by 25%.
 There has been a small increase in the number of violent crimes since 2005, which has seen an increase of 9% In 2020, there were 511 violent crime offenses per 100,000 population.
 Alabama was ranked 44th in violent crime out of a total 50 states in the United States.